mybb/docs.mybb.com/1.8/faq/errors.md

       `{$hiddencaptcha}`

 - #### _Parser output validation failed_
-  When parser output fails to validate as forum content is viewed, an error is saved in the error log.
-These validation errors can result in the contents of some posts and messages appearing as empty.
+  This error may be logged when the MyCode parser produces invalid XHTML code.
+Validation errors can also result in the **content of some posts and messages appearing empty**.

+  Invalid HTML is usually added to post content by customizations and extensions, like:
+  - MyCode _Replacement_ values of custom MyCodes
+  - theme templates used for parsing MyCode
-  Caused by invalid HTML created by custom MyCodes, plugins related to post parsing, or MyCode templates.
+  - plugins related to post parsing
+  - user groups' _Username Style_

+  ##### Identifying the Cause

-  To identify the problematic element:
+  To identify the problematic MyCode:
   - copy the content of the broken message to a new thread, and remove custom MyCodes or other non-default features (embeds, mentions, etc.), or
   - temporarily deactivate all or suspected plugins (you can use the _Configuration → Setings → Disable All Plugins_ setting)

   and see if the errors continue to occur.

-  If the errors are related to downloaded extensions, we recommend checking for new versions or contacting their authors.
+  If the errors are related to extensions, we recommend checking for new versions or contacting their authors.
 You can also ask for help in [MyBB Support]({{ site.mainsite_url }}/support/) channels.

   ##### Correcting Validation Issues
-  Invalid HTML can be added to post content through:
-  - MyCode _Replacement_ values
-  - theme templates used for parsing MyCode
-  - plugins' source code

-  You can use the technical details of the error saved in the [error log file](/1.8/faq/errors/#enabling-error-logs).
-This includes the original message, the resulting output, and detailed validation errors related to the HTML structure.
+  Use the technical details of the error saved in the [error log file](/1.8/faq/errors/#enabling-error-logs) to identify the cause.
+These include the original message, the resulting output, and detailed validation errors related to the HTML structure.

+  You can use the [Parser Validation Debug](https://github.com/dvz/mybb-tools/raw/main/_parser-debug.php) tool to inspect validation details of selected posts on the forum, or decode raw errors that were logged in the past (see [usage instructions](https://github.com/dvz/mybb-tools#usage)).

   ##### Disabling Validation
-  The parser validation is a security feature added in MyBB 1.8.27, and can be temporarily disabled by modifying the [`inc/class_parser.php`](https://github.com/mybb/mybb/blob/mybb_1827/inc/class_parser.php#L122) file, and changing the `$output_validation_policy` value to `VALIDATION_DISABLE`:
+  Parser output validation is a security feature added in MyBB 1.8.27, and can be temporarily disabled by modifying the [`inc/class_parser.php`](https://github.com/mybb/mybb/blob/mybb_1827/inc/class_parser.php#L122) file, and changing the `$output_validation_policy` value to `VALIDATION_DISABLE`:
   ```php
   public $output_validation_policy = VALIDATION_DISABLE;
   ```